torvalds/linux/Documentation/driver-api/firmware/fallback-mechanisms.rst

 it issues uevents to userspace.
 As a supplement to kobject uevents Linux distributions could also enable CONFIG_UEVENT_HELPER_PATH, which makes use of core kernel's usermode helper (UMH) functionality to call out to a userspace helper for kobject uevents.
-In practice though no standard distribution has ever used the CONFIG_UEVENT_HELPER_PATH.
+In practice though anal standard distribution has ever used the CONFIG_UEVENT_HELPER_PATH.
 If CONFIG_UEVENT_HELPER_PATH is enabled this binary would be called each time kobject_uevent_env() gets called in the kernel for each kobject uevent triggered.